jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/0_Discus.typ

 // ------------------------------- 1_Get_Aero ------------------------------- //
 To implement this optimization framework effectively, @chap_4_1 introduced a sophisticated methodology for transforming complex three-dimensional aerodynamic loads into manageable one-dimensional resulting point loads.
-// ---------------------------------- here ---------------------------------- //
+The investigation began with explaining the derivation of aerodynamic loads and their structural relevance.
-The investigation began with explaining the derivation of aerodynamic loads and their structural relevance, followed by an examination of the data format requirements for k-means++ clustering in relation to APAME's output characteristics.
+This was followed by an examination of the data format requirements for k-means++ clustering.
 To bridge the identified gaps between APAME's outputs and k-means++ requirements, a systematic transformation procedure was developed.
 The procedure addressed some key hurdles.
 First, it enabled the conversion of distributed loads to point loads while maintaining their physical significance.
-Second, it resolved mesh density variations that could potentially bias k-means++ clustering results.
+Second, it resolved mesh density variations that can bias k-means++ clustering results.
-The implementation of a reference-length-based force discretization method proved instrumental in resolving these obstacles.
+The implementation of a reference-length-based force discretization proved instrumental in resolving these obstacles.
 The development process was supported by numerous visual illustrations and mathematical equations to ensure clear understanding.

 The reduction of the three-dimensional load distributions to one-dimensional representations enabled the use of computationally efficient beam models as alternatives to #gls("fem") analysis.